 The paradox of choice

 Let’s talk about the paradox of choice.
-What it is, what it means, and how you can apply it to your website navigation to increase sales.
+What it is, what it means, and how you can apply it to the navigation / menu you build for each of your client’s websites.

 There’s a famous jam study where 754 shoppers were split into two groups and were observed purchasing jam from a grocery store.
 Group one was given 24 varieties to choose from and group two was given 6 varieties to choose from.